kbenoit/kbenoit-jekyll-site/index.md

 [Google Scholar Page](http://scholar.google.co.uk/citations?user=hp1p9TEAAAAJ "Kenneth Benoit's Google Scholar page")

-Benoit, Kenneth, Kevin Munger, and Arthur Spirling.
-October 30, 2017.  "[Measuring and Explaining Political Sophistication Through Textual Complexity](http://ssrn.com/abstract=3062061)."
-London School of Economics and New York University manuscript.

-{: .notice}
- The sophistication of political communication has been measured using "readability" scores developed from other contexts, but their application out of domain is problematic.
-We systematically review the shortcomings of previous measures, before developing a new approach, with software, better suited to the  task.
- We use the crowd to perform thousands of pairwise comparisons of text snippets and incorporate these results into a statistical model of comprehension.
-We include previously excluded features such as parts of speech, and a measure of word rarity derived from term frequencies in the Google books dataset.
- Our technique not only shows which features are appropriate to the political domain and how, but also  provides a measure easily applied and rescaled to political texts in a way that facilitates comparison with reference to a meaningful baseline.
-We reassess patterns in US and UK political corpora to demonstrate how substantive conclusions differ when using our improved approach.

 Patrick Perry and Kenneth Benoit.
 October 26, 2017.  "[Scaling Text with the Class Affinity Model](http://arxiv.org/abs/1710.08963)."
 London School of Economics and New York University manuscript.

 {: .notice}